-- Any provider charges for missing an appointment - Charges for copies of your records, charts or X-rays, or any costs associated with forwarding/mailing copies of your records, charts or X-rays - Electrolysis - Examinations, evaluations or services for educational or developmental purposes including vocational rehabilitation and retraining services - Exercise classes - Office infection control charges - Personal trainer - Relaxation and massage therapies - Services to treat learning disabilities, behavioral problems, and developmental delays and services to treat speech, hearing and language disorders in a school-based setting - State or territorial taxes on services performed - TENS units or other neuromuscular stimulators and related supplies - Weight loss programs and clinics
+- Any provider charges for missing an appointment. - Care for conditions that are already covered under Federal, State or local legislation.
+This list includes workers' compensation, no-fault auto insurance, or other government programs besides Medicaid - Care for conditions that state or local law requires to be treated in a public facility - Charges for copies of your records, charts or X-rays, or any costs associated with forwarding/mailing copies of your records, charts or X-rays - Chronic Care Management Services - Electrolysis - Examinations, evaluations or services for educational or developmental purposes including vocational rehabilitation and retraining services - Exercise classes - Health services for treatment of military service-related disabilities, when you are legally entitled to other coverage and facilities are reasonably available to you - Health services while on active military duty. - Interpreter Services - Medical marijuana - Office infection control charges - Personal Emergency Response Systems (PERS) - Personal trainer - Relaxation and massage therapies - Services for which you are not legally obligated to pay, including services for which no charge would be made if you had no plan - Services provided to a non-member, except as described in this agreement - Services to treat learning disabilities, behavioral problems, and developmental delays and services to treat speech, hearing and language disorders in a school-based setting - Services, supplies, or medications required by a third party which are not otherwise medically necessary.
+Examples of a third party are an employer, and insurance company, a school, or court - State or territorial taxes on services performed - TENS units or other neuromuscular stimulators and related supplies - Waterproof casts - Weight loss programs and clinics - Any additional fee a provider may charge (for example copies of medical records or mailing fees)